Rainbow Saturation: Bipartite Graphs

 \begin{proof} First, we provide an upper bound by constructing a rainbow $P_4$-saturated graph.
-For $n\geq 16$, let $G$ be a graph on $n$ vertices composed of a disjoint union of $-n \pmod{5}$ copies of $K_4$, and $n-4(-n \pmod{5})$ copies of $K_{1,4}$.
+For $n\geq 16$, let $G$ be a graph on $n$ vertices composed of a disjoint union of copies of $K_{1,4}$ and copies of $K_4$, with as many copies of $K_{1,4}$ as possible.
+This is achieved by letting $c$ be such that $0\leq c \leq 4$ and $c\equiv-n~\pmod{5}$, and taking $c$ copies of $K_4$, and $n-4c$ copies of $K_{1,4}$.
 Edge-color the copies of $K_4$ using 3 colors.
 This can only be done in a way that prevents a rainbow copy of $P_4$.
 The copies of $K_{1,4}$ may have any edge-coloring.
 Now, $G$ does not contain a rainbow copy of $P_4$.
 Suppose that we add an edge $e$ to $G$.
 Note that if one of the endpoints of $e$ has degree at least 2 in $G$, we find a rainbow copy of $P_4$.
 Otherwise, we create one of the two subgraphs shown in Figure~\ref{figP4subs}.
 In both cases, it is easy to see that we must have a rainbow copy of $P_4$.
-This shows that $\satr(n,P_4)\leq \frac{4}{5}n+O(1)$.
+This gives

 Now, for the lower bound, suppose that $G$ has at least two components on at most 3 edges.
 If these components have a cycle, they do not decrease the number of edges with respect to $n$, For any acyclic component on 2 or 3 edges, we can add an edge $e$ without creating a rainbow-copy of $P_4$.
 This is shown in Figure~\ref{figP4subs1}.